matomatical/qualtrics/GUIDE.md

     the following:
     * `GroupFlow`: A non-leaf element---can have multiple elements as children, and they are traversed in sequence.
-    * `BlockRandomizerFlow`: A non-lead element.
+    * `BlockRandomizerFlow`: A non-leaf element.
 Configurable such that the traversal will enter a random one or more of its children, in a random order, depending on the participant.
 Can be used for selecting conditions in a randomised experiment or for shuffling a sequence of